 2. Outlining the processes you’ll implement to achieve them

-For the first step, clarify what you need to achieve to ensure adherence to the relevant standards.
+For the first step, clarify what you must achieve to ensure adherence to the relevant standards.
 You can use the applicable certification requirements to flesh out any concrete action items, measurable metrics, employee training requirements, etc.

-The next step is to work backward from your objectives to identify roles and responsibilities and see what needs to be done to fulfill them.
-For example, if your objective is to offer a centralized base for different stakeholders to update compliance evidence, you may need to set up an automated record-keeping system with unified visibility.
+The next step is to work backward from your objectives to identify roles and responsibilities and determine what needs to be done to fulfill them.
+For example, if your objective is to offer a centralized base for different stakeholders to update compliance evidence, you may need a compliance process automation solution with centralized evidence management capabilities for unified visibility.

 To design automation processes better and establish overall accountability, create an automation checklist with questions like: